Zugbrain/ZUG/README.md

 This is my first shell script.
 I don't have tons of time to work on this.
 Temper your expectations.

 ## INSTRUCTIONS
-You will need a Linux environment.
+You will need a Linux environment and shell.
+(Windows users: check out WSL2 or Docker + VSCode dev containers.)

 1. Move your log file (must be named `WoWCombatLog.txt`) into the `input` directory.
 1. In the main directory (`ZUG`), run: